 - The azure administrator job description generally involves running VMs on the cloud.
 Therefore, you can ensure success in your job role through expertise in industry-leading hypervisor platforms such as Microsoft Hyper-V.

-- Containers are the new approach for virtualization of services, and container orchestration platforms are crucial for managing containers.
+- Containers are the new approach for the virtualization of services, and container orchestration platforms are crucial for managing containers.
 Therefore, you need to gain skills in Docker and Kubernetes for a successful career in Azure system administration.

 - Azure administrators also need to manage storage solutions for VM virtual hard disks, database files, user data, and application data.
 Therefore, Azure administrators need to learn the use of specific Microsoft tools for storage administration.

 - You need to have skills for securing data against unauthorized access as well as backing up data.